WrichikBasu/XRD_project_semester6/README.md

 Note that this is a project and not a B.Sc. thesis or dissertation.

+### Building the PDF file

+The master document is `main.tex`.
+Clone the repo and run LuaLaTeX on this file.

 ### Attribution

 The material of this project is mainly taken from the NPTEL course [*Chemical Crystallography*](https://nptel.ac.in/courses/104106093), taught by Prof. Angshuman Roy Chowdhury, Associate Professor, Department of Chemical Sciences, Indian Institute of Science Education and Research (IISER) Mohali.